vijaya33/Slack.WebAPI/README.md

 ├── Slack.WebAPI.csproj

-Folder structure of (Frontend) this project and solution is work in progress with React and JavaScript:
+Folder structure of (Frontend) this project and solution with HTML, React and JavaScript:

 slack-frontend/